 5) Is there anything that seems to make your symptoms better or worse, sleep positions or alcohol consumption?

 If symptoms are not severe, we sometimes recommend that patients attempt some home remedies prior to seeing a doctor.
-First try to sleep on your side instead of your back.
+First, try to sleep on your side instead of your back.
 Patients should also avoid alcohol, tobacco products, and sedative medications close to bedtime.
 If you’re drowsy, avoid driving.
 If you have sleep apnea you may be abnormally sleepy, which can put you at higher risk of motor vehicle accidents.
 Another common remedy we suggest is to lose weight.
-This can often help patients breath better and gain some measure of relief.
+This can often help patients breathe better and gain some measure of relief.

 If you are suffering from sleep apnea, don’t wait to get treatment.
-If you have questions about the symptoms, diagnosis and treatments for sleep apnea, we are here to help.
+If you have questions about the symptoms, diagnosis, and treatments for sleep apnea, we are here to help.
 Please feel free to check out the rest of our informative sleep apnea website or call our office for more information.
 Patients in the Hallam, PA area, can be referred to Dr. Bell to help restore healthy and restful sleep.
 Now is the time to treat your sleep apnea and get back to a healthy and happy lifestyle!
 Call us today for a sleep apnea consultation.

 450 W Market St